Marak/webservice.js/ReadMe.md

 ## usage

-webservice.js current has one method, createServer. createServer takes an object of labels and CommonJS modules. let's create a basic CommonJS module for this example.
+webservice.js currently has one method, createServer. createServer takes an object of labels and CommonJS modules. let's create a basic CommonJS module for this example.

 ### demoModule.js